Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 C-p runs the command previous-line

 This tells you the "name of the function".
-Function names are used
+That is important in

 Multi-character commands such as C-x C-s and (if you have no META or

-EDIT or ALT key) <ESC>v are also allowed after C-h c.
+EDIT key) <ESC>v are also allowed after C-h c.

-To get more information about a command, use C-h k instead of C-h c.
+To get more information on the command, use C-h k instead of C-h c.

 >> Type C-h k Control-p.